jbp261/Finding-Donors-for-Charity/project_description.md

 - [scikit-learn](http://scikit-learn.org/stable/)
 - [matplotlib](http://matplotlib.org/)

-I will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)
+You will also need to have software installed to run and execute a [Jupyter Notebook](http://ipython.org/notebook.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](http://continuum.io/downloads) distribution of Python, which already has the above packages and more included.
 Make sure that you select the Python 2.7 installer and not the Python 3.x installer.

-## Starting the Project
+## Project Editing

 This project contains three files:

-- `finding_donors.ipynb`: This is the main file where you will be performing your work on the project.
+- `finding_donors.ipynb`: This is the main file where I will be performing my work on the project.
 - `census.csv`: The project dataset.
-You'll load this data in the notebook.
+I'll load this data in the notebook.
 - `visuals.py`: A Python file containing visualization code that is run behind-the-scenes.
-Do not modify

 In the Terminal or Command Prompt, navigate to the folder containing the project files, and then use the command `jupyter notebook finding_donors.ipynb` to open up a browser window or tab to work with your notebook.
 Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
 Follow the instructions in the notebook and answer each question presented to successfully complete the project.